ml-archive/submissions/README.md

 </div>
 ```

-> Note: Currently only "input" with variants for email, password and text is supported.
+> Note: Currently only "text", "email" and "pasword" is supported.

 Before we can use the tag we have to register it in `configure.swift`.
 We'll use a helper function from the [`Sugar`](https://github.com/nodes-vapor/sugar/tree/vapor-3) package.